 Unfortunately, anyone with an Ash tree faces a difficult decision.
 Protect the Ash tree from Emerald Ash Borer with treatment or let it die and remove it.
 Without treatment, Ash Trees with Emerald Ash Borer die within 1-3 years.
-By the time you see visible decline, Emerald Ash Borer has already done significant internal damage to the tree.
-That’s why, it’s critical to treat now before damage is beyond repair.
-Check out our Emerald Ash Borer Fact Sheet for more information.
+By the time you see a visible decline, Emerald Ash Borer has already done significant internal damage to the tree.
+That’s why it’s critical to treat now before damage is beyond repair.
+Check out our Emerald Ash Borer Control Fact Sheet for more information.

 Here’s How to Protect Your Ash Trees from Emerald Ash Borer:

-- Early detection: Have your Giroud ISA Certified Arborist evaluate your property for Ash trees and recommend the best action.
+Early detection: Have your Giroud ISA Certified Arborist evaluate your property for Ash trees and recommend the best action.

-- Treat high value Ash trees with a systemic trunk injection every two years.
+Treat high-value Ash trees with a systemic trunk injection every two years.
 In performance tests, Michigan State researchers found that systemic trunk injections of TREE-age® with Emamectin Benzoate (Em Ben) applied every two years, achieved the best results.

-- Other Emerald Ash Borer Treatment Options: The chart below shows the number of Emerald Ash Borer found two years after different treatment options were performed.
+Other Emerald Ash Borer Treatment Options: The chart below shows the number of Emerald Ash Borer found two years after different treatment options were performed.

-- Soil Injection/Soil Drench with Imidacloprid: EAB control has been inconsistent.
+Soil Injection/Soil Drench with Imidacloprid: EAB control has been inconsistent.
 Experience and research indicate that this treatment is most effective on smaller trees.
 The treatment must be applied annually in mid-late Spring or mid-Fall.

-- Basal Trunk Sprays with Dinotefuran: Control was variable in research trials.
+Basal Trunk Sprays with Dinotefuran: Control was variable in research trials.
 The treatment reduced EAB larval density by approximately 30 percent to 60 percent compared to heavily infested untreated trees.
 The treatment is effective for one year.

-- Topical Cover Sprays: Provides good control, especially when the insecticides were applied in late May and again in early July when the adult Borer are feeding on the leaves.
+Topical Cover Sprays: Provides good control, especially when the insecticides were applied in late May and again in early July when the adult Borer are feeding on the leaves.

 Warning: Dead Ash Trees Are Not Safe!

-Emerald Ash Borers Are Fast Killers:
+Emerald Ash Borer Are Fast Killers:

-Ash trees infested with Emerald Ash Borers die within 1-3 years.
+Ash trees infested with Emerald Ash Borer die within 1-3 years.
 If more than ½ of the tree’s crown is dead, the Ash cannot be saved.
 Unfortunately, a dead Ash tree quickly becomes a safety hazard.

 Why Are Dead Ash Trees Unsafe?

-- Weak Structure: The same straight, tight grain that makes Ash great for baseball bats and splitting firewood is also why its limbs and leaders easily split apart.
+Weak Structure: The same straight, tight grain that makes Ash great for baseball bats and splitting firewood is also why its limbs and leaders easily split apart.
 The result is a dry, brittle tree that is at high risk for breaking apart.